 Myra notices that she has been avoiding talking about her teaching job with friends and family because it has become so stressful.
 She is afraid of getting upset and crying if she talks about work, and she doesn't want to make other people feel uncomfortable.
 If her friends or family ask her about work, she quickly changes the subject or makes an excuse to end the conversation, which in the moment brings her relief.
 However, she also knows that she needs social support to manage the stress of her job.
-She decides to use Face Fears and the worksheet on page 98 to approach talking about work with other people.
+She decides to use Face Fears and the Face Fears worksheet (found in the appendix) to approach talking about work with other people.

 Myra first anchors on the situation that she is avoiding: talking about work with other people.
-To start building her approach ladder toward talking with her support system about her work, she brainstorms different behaviors she can actually do repeatedly and a way to track when she has completed them.
+To start building her approach ladder toward talking with her support system about her work, she brainstorms different behaviors she can actually do repeatedly and ways to track when she has completed them.
 She thinks she could tell her mom about something that went well at work today or about a problem at work today.
 She also thinks she could tell her friend Sadie about something that went well at work today or about a problem at work today.
-For each of these behaviors, Myra rates them based on how much discomfort she expects to feel if she were to do them: tell mom about something that went well at work today-forty; tell mom about a problem I had at work today-eighty; tell Sadie about something that went well at work today-thirty; tell Sadie about a problem I had at work today-eighty; tell Sadie about something that went well at work today-thirty; tell Sadie about a problem I had at work today-eighty; tell Sadie about something that went well at work today-thirty; tell Sadie about a problem I had at work today-eighty.
-Using these ratings, Myra reorders the behaviors from easiest to hardest: tell Sadie about something that went well at work today thirty; tell mom about something that went well at work today-forty; tell Sadie about a problem I had at work today-seventy; tell mom about a problem I had at work today-forty; tell Sadie about a problem I had at work today-seventy; tell mom about a problem I had at work today-forty; tell Sadie about a problem I had at work today-seventy; tell mom about a problem I had at work today-forty; tell Sadie about a problem I had at work today-seventy; tell mom about a problem I had at work today-forty; to tell her mom about something that went well at work today, Myra starts her Face Fears practice with this behavior.
-During their daily call in the evening, Myra tells her mom about a positive instance at work and rates her level of discomfort using the thermometer.
-She does this every night for four consecutive nights until her discomfort level goes down by half to twenty by the fourth night.
+For each of these behaviors, Myra rates them based on how much discomfort she expects to feel if she were to do them: Tell mom about something that went well at work today-forty; tell mom about a problem l had at work today-eighty; tell Sadie about something that went well at work today-thirty; tell Sadie about a problem I had at work today-seventy.
+Using these ratings, Myra reorders the behaviors from easiest to hardest: Tell Sadie about something that went well at work today-thirty; tell mom about something that went well at work today-forty; tell Sadie about a problem I had at work today-seventy; tell mom about a problem I had at work today-eighty.
+Myra remembers that she should start by practicing a behavior that is challenging but doable, with a discomfort level of around forty.
+Given that she estimated to feel a discomfort level of forty if she were to tell her mom about something that went well at work today, Myra starts her Face Fears practice with this behavior.
+During their daily call in the evening, Myra tells her mom about a positive instance at work and then rates her level of discomfort using the thermometer.
+Myra does this every night for four consecutive nights until her discomfort level goes down by half to twenty by the fourth night.
 She then moves on to the next behavior on her approach ladder.